1coderookie/KobraGoNeoInsights/docs/maintenance.md

 - Is the sensor still in the correct position, or did the bracket maybe become loose and therefore the sensor sagged?
 - Does it still trigger when detecting metal?

 ---

+## Bed

+**Gantry & Plate**

+- Is the bedgantry still stable, or does it wobble?
+- Are the screws which hold the bedplate onto the gantry still tight?
+- Is the magnetic foil still sticking fine everywhere, or is it coming up somewhere?
+  Are any bubbles underneath the magnetic foil visible?
+- Is the PEI plate still fine or is it severly scratched or is the PEI coating severly harmed in a larger area?

+**Wiring**

+- Does the wiring still look good, or are any damages visible?
+- Is bare wire shining through the insulation?
+- Are any dark spots at the insulation visible or is insulation even already melted somewhere (mainly the 24V wires)?

+---

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/U6U5NPB51)